Skip to main content

 Updating Files

-Files can be updated by uploading a new version:
+Files can be updated in two ways:

-PUT /api/files/{id}
+PUT /api/objects/{register}/{schema}/{objectId}/files/{fileId}

 Deleting Files